 We spent the night at a free (yes FREE!
-We used this website to find free places to camp.
+We used freecampsites.net to find free places to camp.
 You can read my post on finding free camping if you want more tips.) campsite about 45 minutes south of Bend.
 We just found a random forest service road that led us to a spot with some fire rings, so we knew it was legit.